edwinxico/wp-p-pagalo-woocommerce-test/readme.txt

 == Description ==

-= Pagalo - WooCommerce Payment Gateway =
+= Connect Pagalo and WooCommerce =

-This is a test pluging to check compatibility of your woocommerce store with [Pagalo](https://pagalo.gt/).
+This is a pluging to receive payments with your woocommerce store through [Pagalo](https://pagalo.gt/) payment gateway.
 If the transaction is successful the order status will be changed to “processing”.
 If the payment charge failed the order status will be changed to “cancelled”.
-If something is wrong with the connection between your server and the PagaloCard server the order status will be changed to “on-hold”.
+If something is wrong with the connection between your server and the Pagalo server the order status will be changed to “on-hold”.
 After successful transaction the customer is redirected to the default WP thank you page.

-This is a very basic plugin, feel free to hack it and make it work for your store.
-There is also an already tested, fully functional and with more features plugin, at [Coders.club.gt](https://coders.store.gt/producto/wordpress-plugins/wp-pagalocard-woocommerce/) that you could purchase to take advantage of the latest features of Pagalo and improve the experience of your customers.
+This is a very basic plugin for simple transactions, feel free to hack it or extend and make it work for your store.
+There is also an already tested, fully functional and with more features plugin, at [Coders.club.gt](https://coders.store.gt/producto/wordpress-plugins/wp-pagalocard-woocommerce/) that you could purchase to take advantage of a few additional features of Pagalo like using Cybersource, tokenization and more.

 = Support =